Knights' women's tennis, volleyball programs receive APR Public Recognition from NCAA.

-Looking forward to her eighth year with the Knights in 2014-15, Stephanie Nickitas continues to build a program through recruiting, and challenging her team by competing against quality opponents.
+Looking forward to her ninth season with the Knights in 2015-16, Stephanie Nickitas continues to build a program through recruiting, and challenging her team by competing against quality opponents.

 Coaching the Knights